microsoft/vscode-docs/README.md

 ## Visual Studio Code

-VS Code is a lightweight but powerful development environment for building and debugging modern web and cloud applications.
+[VS Code](https://code.visualstudio.com/) is a lightweight but powerful development environment for building and debugging modern web and cloud applications.
 It is free and available on your favorite platform - Linux, Mac OSX and Windows.

 If you landed here looking for other information about VS Code, head over to [our website](https://code.visualstudio.com) for additional information.

 ## Contributing documentation

-To contribute new topics or make changes to existing documentation, see [contributing](https://github.com/Microsoft/vscode-docs/blob/master/CONTRIBUTING.md) for instructions and guidelines.
+To contribute with new topics/information or make changes to existing documentation, see [contributing](https://github.com/Microsoft/vscode-docs/blob/master/CONTRIBUTING.md) for instructions and guidelines.

 If you want to give documentation feedback, please use the feedback control located at the bottom of each documentation page.
-To enter doc bugs, please create a GitHub issue.
+To enter doc bugs, please create a [new GitHub issue](https://github.com/Microsoft/vscode-docs/issues) (try to check if there isn't a topic about your issue already).

 ## Editing